HSTRELICS/SuprimeCam/Reduction Notes/General Archival Data Process.md

 http://smoka.nao.ac.jp/fssearch.jsp

-In the `Observation Data` box get all the data within ~ +/-30 days of observation, e.g. if you want to create a flat for observations taken on 2009-Sep-20 type:
+In the `Observation Date` box get all the data within ~ +/-30 days of observation, e.g. if you want to create a flat for observations taken on 2009-Sep-20 type: 2009-09-01..2009-10-31
-2009-09-01..2009-10-31

 In the `Exp Time` box type >70 to get rid of focus frames.